mistycheney/MouseBrainAtlas/README.md

 * image index, e.g. `image_idx = 244`
 * parameter id, e.g. `param_id = 5`

 The notebook then calls the script `CrossValidationPipelineScriptShellNoMagicV1.py` with proper arguments.

 Output will be generated in the sub-directory `<dataset name>_<image index>_param<parameter id>` under the output path.
+One can download the output by running this script on the local machine. <script src="https://gist.github.com/mistycheney/8e31ea126e23011871e6.js"></script>

 <a name="param"></a> Parameters
 -----